Farm & gardens | White Waltham

 Food and drink at The Barn

-The Barn offers a deliciously different lunchtime experience of seasonal biodynamic produce grown here at Waltham Place.
-On Wednesday's we operate a drop in service, whilst the Friday service is a two-course lunch for bookings only.
+Enjoy a deliciously different lunchtime experience of seasonal biodynamic produce grown here at Waltham Place.

 How to find Waltham Place